-Explore the impacts of Brexit on strategic business issues in an international context.
-The BUS-D 365 Cross-Cultural Management course is taught over the course of 3 weeks in the summer at St. Anne’s College of Oxford University.
+Explore topics in international business in one of the fastest-growing cities in Europe.
+The BUS-D 365 Cross-Cultural Management course is taught over two weeks in the summer at Alliance Manchester Business School and Manchester University.
 The course is taught by LaVonn Schlegel, Executive Director of the Kelley Institute for International Business and Adjunct Lecturer.
 Admitted Kelley students who have completed at least 26 credits and 2 semesters on campus before the program commences are eligible to apply.

 Kelley will nominate up to 24 qualified students each summer.

 Plan your adventure

 Talk to one of our advisors about fitting an experience into your academic plan.
 Schedule an appointment online by searching “Kelley Study Abroad”.
 To find the first available appointment, select all advisors.
 You can also email firstname.lastname@example.org or call 812-856-0499 with inquiries.